ShazStar/blog/_posts/2023-03-27-A_note_about_Twitter_mobile_clients_versions.md

 # Twitter for iOS:

-9.37.1 -> Last version without view count and with old timeline.
+9.37.1 -> Last version without view counts.
-9.38 & 9.39 -> Old timeline with view count.
+9.39 -> Last version with old timeline and view counts.
 9.40+ -> New two row timeline.

 ## Twitter for Android:

-9.68.1 -> Last version without view count and with old timeline.
+9.68.1 -> Last version without view counts.
-9.69.x -> Old timeline with view count.
+9.69.1 -> Last version with old timeline and view counts.
 9.70+ -> New two row timeline.